KamranAzeem/kubernetes-katas/08-storage-basic.md

 A **storage class** has actual physical storage underneath it - provided/managed by the cloud provider - or your cluster administrator; though, the storage class hides this information, and provides an abstraction layer for you.
 Normally, all cloud providers have a default storage class created for you, ready to be used.

 **Note:** Minikube provides a `standard` storageclass of type `hostPath` out of the box.
 Kubeadm based clusters do not.
 Remember, minikube is a "single-node" cluster, so a *storageclass* of type *hostpath* makes sense on it.
-On multi-node clusters using *hostpath* as a storageclass is stupidity.
+On multi-node clusters using *hostpath* as a storageclass is bad idea - unless you know what you are doing.

 **Notes:**
 * I have referred to this method as **"Semi-Automatic"** or **"Semi-Dynamic"**, because, the PVC in this case is created manually, but the underlying PV is created automatically/dynamically.
 This is one of the  possible ways **to assign persistent storage to Deployments**.
 The other method is to manually create both the PV and PVC.